A River Runs Through It (film)

-A River Runs Through It is a 1992 American period drama film directed by Robert Redford, based on Norman Maclean's 1976 semi-autobiographical novella.
-It stars Craig Sheffer and Brad Pitt as brothers Norman and Paul Maclean, with Tom Skerritt, Brenda Blethyn and Emily Lloyd.
+A River Runs Through It is a 1992 American period drama film directed by Robert Redford.
+It is based on Norman Maclean's 1976 semi-autobiographical novella of the same name.
+The film stars Craig Sheffer and Brad Pitt as brothers Norman and Paul Maclean, and it also stars Tom Skerritt, Brenda Blethyn, and Emily Lloyd.

-Set in and around Missoula, Montana, the story follows two sons of a Presbyterian minister, one studious and the other rebellious, as they grow up and come of age in the Rocky Mountain region during a span of time from roughly World War I to the early days of the Great Depression, including part of the Prohibition era.
+Set in and around Missoula, Montana, the film follows two sons of a Presbyterian minister as they grow up and come of age in the Rocky Mountain region.
+The film spans a period of time from the World War I era to the early days of the Great Depression.

-The film premiered at the 1992 Toronto International Film Festival, and was released in the United States on October 9, 1992.
-It received positive reviews and was nominated for three Academy Awards, including Best Adapted Screenplay, and won Best Cinematography.
-Robert Redford was nominated for a Golden Globe Award for Best Director.
+A River Runs Through It premiered at the 1992 Toronto International Film Festival and was released in the United States by Columbia Pictures on October 9, 1992.
+It received positive reviews and was nominated for three Academy Awards, winning the Academy Award for Best Cinematography.
+Robert Redford was nominated for a Golden Globe Award for Best Director for his work in the film.

 Plot

+An elderly Norman Maclean is preparing a fishing lure in a river, narrating how his father suggested that he write the story of his family.
+The film then flashes back to the early 1900s.
 The Maclean brothers, Norman and Paul, grow up in Missoula, Montana, with their mother, Clara, and their father, Rev. John Maclean, a Presbyterian minister, from whom they learn a love of fly fishing for trout in the Blackfoot River.
 Norman and Paul are home-schooled under the strict moral and academic code of their father.
 Norman leaves to attend college at Dartmouth.
 Six years later, during the Prohibition era and the Jazz Age, he returns and finds that Paul has become a skilled fisherman and a hard-drinking investigative journalist working for a newspaper in Helena.

 Norman attends a Fourth of July dance and meets Jessie Burns, a flapper whose father runs the general store in Wolf Creek.
 Smitten, Norman calls her the next morning and sets up a double date.
-Norman and Jessie go on their first date at the Hot Springs speakeasy.
+Norman and Jessie go on their first date at the Lolo Hot Springs speakeasy.
 Paul arrives with his date, a similarly hard-drinking Cheyenne woman named Mabel, who is treated as an inferior by the white crowd.

 After Paul is arrested for hitting a man who insulted Mabel, Norman is called to bail him out of jail.
 The desk sergeant says that Paul has angered local criminals by falling behind in his debts from a big poker game at the speakeasy in Lolo.
 Norman offers to give money to Paul, who brushes him off.